interNFT/nft-rfc/nft_rfc_009.md

 2. Provides for a service endpoint that can apply appropriate privacy and security checks before revealing information.

-3. The hash graph resource descriptor type obscures not only the content of the linked resource, but also the quantity.
+3. The hashgraph resource descriptor type obscures not only the content of the linked resource, but also the quantity.

 Resources may be secured by specifying a proofType of hash or hashgraph.